How we are helping

 2016-17 Total Australian ODA Estimate

-The Australian Government will provide an estimated $29.6 million in total Official Development Assistance to Tonga in 2016-17.
-This will include an estimated $17.6 million in bilateral funding to Tonga managed by DFAT.
+Under the Australia-Tonga Aid Partnership (2016-19), the Australian Government will provide an estimated $29.6 million in total Official Development Assistance to Tonga in 2016-17.
+This will include an estimated $17.6 million in bilateral funding to Tonga managed by the Department of Foreign Affairs and Trade.
+The

 Australia has a longstanding, cooperative relationship with Tonga.
 Australia implements an integrated set of foreign, trade and development policies to promote prosperity, reduce poverty and enhance stability across the Pacific.
 It is in Australia’s interest to support Tonga’s development and help strengthen its economic and environmental resilience.

-Tonga graduated to upper middle-income status in 2012.
+Tonga recently graduated to upper middle-income status in (Gross National Income per capita of US$4,290 in 2014).
 However it continues to face development challenges.
-In 2014, Tonga was ranked third on the World Risk Index due to its exposure to natural hazards and its capacity to respond1.
+In 2016, Tonga was ranked second on the World Risk Index due to its exposure to natural hazards and its capacity to respond 1.
 Tonga has a geographically isolated population of around 100,000 people, significant subsistence agriculture and a narrow resource, production and export base.
 It imports substantially more than it exports and has a relatively low level of private sector activity.
-Approximately one quarter of Tongan households, especially those on outer islands and those who are not in receipt of overseas remittances2.
-Remittances from Tongans working overseas are an important element of the economy representing an estimated 21 per cent of gross national disposable income in 20123.
+Approximately one quarter of Tongan households find it difficult to meet their basic needs, especially those on outer islands and those who are not in receipt of overseas remittances 2.
+Remittances from Tongans working overseas are an important element of the economy representing an estimated 26 per cent of Gross Domestic Product in 2015 3.

 Non-communicable diseases (NCDs), such as diabetes and cardiovascular disease are endemic in Tonga and will present an increasing economic drain over coming years.
 With support from Australia, Tonga has successfully accelerated action on combatting NCD risk factors but this remains a key challenge to Tonga’s development.

 Gender inequality in Tonga undermines economic growth, human development and poverty reduction.
-Women in the Pacific continue to be under-represented in Parliament—Tonga currently has no female parliamentarians compared to the global average of 21.7 per cent4.
+Women in the Pacific continue to be under-represented in Parliament—Tonga currently has one female parliamentarian (4 per cent of total parliamentarians) compared to the global average of 21.7 per cent 4.
 Rates of domestic violence are particularly concerning.

 Australia will continue to work with Tonga and its development partners to address these challenges, building on important reforms and investments made to date.
-In line with Australia’s aid policy and Tonga’s Strategic Development Framework II, Australia is working with the Tongan Government and other development partners to pursue the following strategic priorities.
+In line with the Australia-Tonga Aid Partnership, Australia is working with the Tongan Government and other development partners to pursue the following strategic priorities.

 Objective 1: Governance, economic and private sector development

 Australia and other donors are jointly supporting the Tonga Economic Reform Program, which drives reforms to strengthen revenue, effectively manage government expenditure, manage debt and promote private sector growth.
 Donors link aid payments to agreed reform benchmarks and provide technical assistance to support implementation.
-Australia is also funding pilot projects to support Tonga’s vanilla industry and supporting regional initiatives that promote Tonga’s private sector, such as the Pacific Horticultural Agricultural Market Access Program (PHAMA), and the Asian Development Bank’s Private Sector Development Initiative.
+Australia recently funded a pilot project to support Tonga’s vanilla industry.
+Australia is also supporting regional initiatives that promote Tonga’s private sector, such as the Pacific Horticultural Agricultural Market Access Program (PHAMA), and the Asian Development Bank’s Pacific Private Sector Development Initiative.

 Investments for supporting economic, governance and private sector development reforms